fenril058/hiwin-mode/README.md

 ## Introduction

-`hiwin.el` is a minor-mode of Emacs to change background color of deactive window.
+`hiwin.el` is a minor-mode of Emacs to change the background color of the deactive window.

 ## Screenshot